30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 Skytrain (BTS)

-26. Stay Overnight in Kanchanaburi
+26. Stay for a Night or Two in Kanchanaburi

 While it’s probably too far for a day trip, Kanchanaburi is definitely worth visiting for a night or two.
 It offers a great mix of history, culture and nature.
-The “Bridge Over the River Kwai” is Kanchanaburi’s most famous landmark, where you can learn all about the WWII railway, and Erawan National Park is a wonderful balance to this sobering site with its turquoise waterfalls and jungle setting.
+The “Bridge Over the River Kwai” is Kanchanaburi’s most famous landmark, where you can learn all about the WWII railway, while Erawan National Park is a wonderful balance to this sobering site with its turquoise waterfalls and jungle setting.
 Ticking these two activities off your bucket-list makes for an unforgettable day.

 Erawan National Park, Kanchanaburi